 As the Cloud industry has matured, the use case has changed significantly.
 Most businesses now cite increased flexibility and scalability as their primary motivators for Cloud adoption.

-Now eight years after Microsoft Azure launched, some Cloud users are running into problems.
+Now ten years after Microsoft Azure launched, some Cloud users are running into problems.
 Costs reductions are not as much as expected.
 And the promised infrastructure flexibility actually seems quite limited.

 So what goes wrong sometimes?